 The Region of Peel entered into an agreement with Local Authority Services (LAS) to conduct Closed Sessions investigations, as approved by Council Resolution 2007-1541, on December 13, 2007.

 Requests should be directed to the Office of the Regional Clerk by calling 905-791-7800, ext.
 4545 or emailing the Regional Clerk.

 On January 21, 2016 Regional Council held a closed meeting for the purpose of an educational session about community water fluoridation.
 The Clerk's office received a complaint about the meeting requesting an investigation into the validity of the closed meeting.
 The Region appointed Local Authority Services (LAS) as its closed meeting investigator and it delegated its powers and duties to Amberley Gavel Ltd. to undertake the investigation and report to the Region.
 The investigation is complete and the report is attached.
 Amberley Gavel concluded that the meeting was a breach of the open meeting requirements of the Municipal Act.
 There are no further outcomes from the report.

-The report will be on the agenda for the September 8, 2016 Regional Council meeting for receipt.
+The report was included on the agenda for the September 8, 2016 Regional Council meeting for receipt.